Metal-Eagle/github-pages-deploy-action/README.md

-# Deploy to your user of organization site (Github Pages) :rocket:
+# Deploy to your user or organization site (Github Pages) :rocket:

 This [GitHub action](https://github.com/features/actions) will handle the building and deploy process of your project to [GitHub Pages](https://pages.github.com/).